opendistro-for-elasticsearch/performance-analyzer-rca/INSTALL.md

 # Building, Installing, and Running the RCA Framework

 This document walks you through the process of building and deploying the RCA framework along with the Performance Analyzer plugin.
 The RCA framework relies on the metrics provided by the [performance analyzer plugin](https://github.com/opendistro-for-elasticsearch/performance-analyzer).
-Since this code is still in development and an alpha release, the released versions of performance analyzer do not support the RCA framework yet.
+Since this code is still in development and an alpha release, the released versions of performance analyzer plugin do not support the RCA framework yet and you will have to build the plugin from source.

-At this point, there are two options for ?.
-1. Use the Performance Analyzer plugin artifact - (Link TBD)
-2. Build the Performance Analyzer plugin from source - see instructions below.

-If you chose to use the packaged artifact you can skip the section - "Build Performance Analyzer plugin".

  ## Building the Performance Analyzer plugin